 Predictive maintenance powered by AI also contributes to a more efficient use of resources.
 By ensuring that maintenance is performed only when necessary, mining operations can save on spare parts, labor, and the costs associated with unnecessary maintenance.

-Benefits and Challenges of AI in Mining Equipment
+Challenges of AI in Mining Equipment

 One challenge is the quality and availability of data.
 AI systems rely on large amounts of data to learn and make accurate decisions.
 In some cases, collecting this data can be difficult, particularly in remote or harsh environments typical of many mining operations.